abdrahmansoltan/Learning-Notes/Frontend/JavaScript/4-ASYNC.md

 Similar to `Promise.all`, but waits only for the **first fulfilled** promise and gets its result and ignores the rejected promises (even if the rejected promise is the fastest one).

 - takes an iterable of Promise objects.
-It returns a single promise that resolves as soon as **any of the promises in the iterable fulfills**
+It returns a single promise that resolves as soon as **any of the promises in the iterable fulfills** or rejects (if all of the promises are rejected), with the value of the fulfilled promise.

 ```javascript
 const promise1 = Promise.reject(0); // the fastest but isn't resolved :(